huanrenfeng/huanrenfeng.github.io/_posts/2020-11-19-switch-from-chrome-to-edge-to-vivaldi.md

   I mean this might be reasonalble.
 But do I need to different bar with the same search engine?
 Absolutely no. So why not remember the default search engine of the search bar particularly?

+- Loading speed is slower than Edge and Brave.

 ## All of these browsers compared to Firefox

 Firefox has a quite advanced web proxy setting feature.